Apply fa fa-search

 • Practical: Pitch your script to a panel of industry experts, see your script performed by actors, and receive script development support from leading UK film and television production companies.

-• Comprehensive: Learn about writing for different platforms, including film, television, web, radio, games and commercials.
+• Comprehensive: Learn about writing for different platforms, including film, TV, web, and branded content.

 • Industry-facing: Learn from leading industry tutors and guest speakers with extensive professional experience as writers, directors, showrunners, and script developers in the screen industries*.